Board of Trustees

 Michelle Barenbaum

-Michelle is excited to join the Governance committee this year.
+Michelle joined the Brandeis Marin Board of Trustees in 2021-2022 and serves on the Governance committee.
 Brandeis Marin has played and continues to play a central role in her life.
-Michelle’s son, Sam, graduated from Brandeis Marin in 2019, and her son Henry, who is a rising 8th grader, has been thriving here since joining in 4th grade.
+Michelle’s son, Sam, graduated from Brandeis Marin in 2019, and her son Henry, graduated in 2022.
 Michelle is the immediate past president of the Brandeis Marin Parents Association, and her husband, Daniel, is an alum, where he started in Brandeis Hillel Day School’s inaugural year, in 1978.
 Michelle is dedicated to the well-being of children.
 She is a teacher at Winston Preparatory School in San Rafael, which offers innovative and unique focus curricula for students with learning differences.
 She is also a Marin Court Appointed Special Advocate (CASA), where, since 2015, she has formed bonds with youth in different places in the foster care system and advocates on their behalf to government welfare and education institutions and courts.
 Michelle is a proud Chicagoan and earned her BA from the University of Wisconsin, Madison and her MPH from Emory University.

 Scott Barshack

-Scott has been on the Brandeis Marin Board for the past 3 years.
-He has served on the Marketing Committee and is currently a member of the Governance Committee.
-Scott has been serving the residents of Marin and Sonoma counties as a psychiatrist for the past 30 years with a special interest in teenagers and young adults.
+Scott joined the Brandeis Marin Board of Trustees in 2018-2019.
+He has served on the Strategic Marketing Committee, the Governance Committee and has chaired the Diversity, Equity and Inclusion Task Force.
+Professionally, Scott has been serving the residents of Marin and Sonoma counties as a psychiatrist for the past 30 years with a special interest in teenagers and young adults.
 He spent his first 20 professional years as the Medical Director of Mental Health at Marin General Hospital.
-Currently, he is the Medical Director of the Paradigm San Francisco Adolescent Residential program in San Rafael and retains a private practice in Corte Madera.
+Currently, he is the Medical Director of the Paradigm San Francisco Residential program for young adults in San Rafael and retains a private practice in Corte Madera.
 During his 14 years as a Brandeis parent, Scott served the school as room parent many times, created and organized the Family Talent Show, and was the Chair of the Chesed Committee.
-He is the proud father of 2 Brandeis alums.
+He is the proud father of two Brandeis alumni.

 Mariah Calarco

-Mariah is excited about everything that is Brandeis Marin, including joining the Marketing committee this year.
-The school has had a profoundly positive impact on her family and son, Charlie (6th grade), who has been given a sense of community and belonging at Brandeis that is far from given for a kid as seriously disabled as he is.
-Mariah has actively volunteered at Brandeis since her son entered kindergarten, including two years on the Executive Board of the PA.
-Before having her son, Mariah worked in special ed and women's health.
+Mariah is excited about everything that is Brandeis Marin.
+She joined the Brandeis Marin Board of Trustees in 2021-2022.
+The school has had a profoundly positive impact on her family and son, Charlie (Class of 2023), who has been given a sense of community and belonging at Brandeis that is far from given for a kid as seriously disabled as he is.
+Mariah has actively volunteered at Brandeis since her son entered kindergarten, including serving two years on the Executive Board of the Parent Association.
+Before having her son, Mariah worked in special education and women's health.
 Both of these areas were places in which she found a passion for service, and a deep interest in problem solving to cater to individuals' needs across a variety of settings.
 Mariah is an avid hiker and loves all things nature.
 She grew up in Chicago, but has lived in the Bay Area since 2001 and has lived in Fairfax since 2011 where she lives with Charlie and their two dogs.

 Sofia Chancey

-Sofia will continue her fundraising work on behalf of the Brandeis Marin Advancement Committee this year, and also join the Marketing committee.
-She has been an active volunteer from the time her family moved to Marin from Melbourne Australia and joined the Brandeis family in early 2017.
+Sofia joined the Brandeis Marin Board of Trustees in 2021-2022 and has served on the Advancement Committee and the Strategic Marketing committee.
+This year, Sofia will serve as Chair of the Diversity, Equity and Inclusion Task Force.
+She has been an active volunteer from the time her family moved to Marin from Melbourne, Australia and joined the Brandeis community in early 2017.
 Sofia and her husband, Jeff, were looking for a seamless transition for their two daughters from their Jewish education at the King David School in Melbourne and, from the moment the family stepped onto the campus, they knew they were home at Brandeis.
-Currently, Sofia’s younger daughter is in 4th grade and her older daughter is a 2020 grad.
-Sofia has served as Secretary of the Parent Association in 2018 and 2019 and was on the Spring Simcha planning committee for 2020 and 2021.
+Sofia’s younger daughter is a current Brandeis Marin student and her older daughter is a 2020 grad.
+Sofia served as Secretary of the Parent Association in 2018 and 2019 and was on the Spring Simcha planning committee for 2020 and 2021.

 Jill Deitch